syncfusion-content/blazor-docs/blazor/pdfviewer-2/save-pdf-file/to-box-cloud-file-storage.md

 To access Box storage programmatically, you'll need a developer account with Box.
 Go to the [Box Developer Console](https://developer.box.com/), sign in or create a new account, and then create a new Box application.
 This application will provide you with the necessary credentials Client ID and Client Secret to authenticate and access Box APIs.
 Before accessing files, you need to authenticate your application to access your Box account.
 Box API supports `OAuth 2.0 authentication` for this purpose.

-**Step 2:** Create a Simple PDF Viewer Sample in blazor
+**Step 2:** Create a Simple SfPdfViewer Sample in blazor

-Start by following the steps provided in this [link](https://blazor.syncfusion.com/documentation/pdfviewer-2/getting-started/server-side-application) to create a simple PDF viewer sample in blazor.
-This will give you a basic setup of the PDF viewer component.
+Start by following the steps provided in this [link](https://blazor.syncfusion.com/documentation/pdfviewer-2/getting-started/server-side-application) to create a simple SfPdfViewer sample in blazor.
+This will give you a basic setup of the SfPdfViewer component.

 **Step 3:** Include the following namespaces in the **Index.razor** file.